perk11/runwhenidle/README.md

 in front of the computer, pausing it once the user is back, resuming once the user left, often without requiring adaptation from the program being run.

-runwhenidle runs a command given to it, pauses it if the user is active by sending SIGTSTP (or optionally SIGSTOP) to the command, when the user activity stops, runwhenidle resumes the command by sending it SIGCONT signal.
+runwhenidle runs a command given to it or monitors an existing command with `--pid` parameter, pauses it if the user is active by sending SIGSTOP (or optionally SIGTSTP) to the command and all its child processes.
+When the user activity stops, runwhenidle resumes the command by sending it and all the child processes SIGCONT signal.
-It then checks once per second if user activity has resumed, and once it is, pauses the command again.
+It then checks once per second if user activity has resumed, and once it is, pauses the command and its child processes again.

 runwhenidle uses XScreenSaverQueryInfo() to check when last user activity happened therefore a running X server is required.
 Wayland is not currently supported.

-If runwhenidle receives an interruption signal (SIGINT or SIGTERM), it will pass that signal to the command it is running, resume the command if it previously paused it, stop checking for user activity and will wait for the command to handle the signal.
+If runwhenidle was used to start a command (i.e. `--pid` parameter was not used) and it receives an interruption signal (SIGINT or SIGTERM), it will pass that signal to the command it is running, resume the command if it previously paused it, stop checking for user activity and will wait for the command to handle the signal.